zeabur/cli/README.md

 # Zeabur CLI

+[Zeabur](https://zeabur.com/)'s official command line tool

 > Note: Zeabur CLI is currently in beta, and we are still working on it.
 If you have any questions or suggestions, please feel free to contact us.

-## Overview

-Core Features:

-1. Login with browser or token
+## How cool it is

-2. Manage your Zeabur resources with CLI
+1. Manage your Zeabur resources with CLI
+2. Login with browser or token
+3. Intuitive and easy to use
-3. The design of the context makes it easier for you to manage services.
+4. The design of the context makes it easier for you to manage services.
+5. The seamless integration of interactive and non-interactive modes.

 ## Quick Start